 WATCH: Deuce McBride Oklahoma State Postgame

-West Virginia guard Miles McBride met with the media following the loss to Oklahoma State
+West Virginia guard Miles "Deuce" McBride met with the media following the Big 12 Conference quarterfinals loss to Oklahoma State

-The No. 6 West Virginia Mountaineers suffered an 85-80 upset loss to the No. 17 Oklahoma State on Saturday afternoon.
-Following the game, West Virginia guard Miles "Deuce" McBride met with the media and discussed the Mountaineers lack of effort, bad defense, and more.
+The West Virginia Mountaineers dropped the first game of the Big 12 Conference quarterfinals 72-69 to Oklahoma State Thursday afternoon.

+West Virginia guard Miles "Deuce" McBride tied with teammate guard Taz Sherman for a game-high 19 points while dishing six assists, three steals and two blocks.

 You can follow us for future coverage by clicking "Follow" on the page's top righthand corner.
 Also, be sure to like us on Facebook & Twitter: